The London Stock Exchange leads a fundraiser for a bond trading start-up - ExBulletin

 The London Stock Exchange leads a fundraiser for a bond trading start-up

-The London Stock Exchange Group led the first round of funding for a start-up looking to reshape corporate bond trading by borrowing a key component of the US stock market.
+The London Stock Exchange Group has led the first round of funding for start-ups looking to restructure their corporate bond exchanges by borrowing key items from the US stock market.

-The group led a $ 7.5 million fundraising round on Tuesday for BondCliQ, a New York-based company aimed at creating a centralized real-time quote stream for the $ 10 billion corporate bond market.
+The group led a $ 7.5 million fundraising round on Tuesday for New York-based BondCliQ in an effort to create a centralized, real-time quote stream for the 2,000 corporate bond market. billions of dollars. paddy field.

 Other investors included insurance company Aflac Ventures and fintech asset management group SEI.
-Vanguard, one of the largest fund managers in the world, has agreed to be a strategic partner.
-BondCliQ, which was founded in 2017, has around 40 resellers offering quotes.
+Vanguard, one of the world’s largest fund managers, has agreed to become a strategic partner.

-However, even with such support, BondCliQ faces an uphill battle to penetrate a market long dominated by investment banks, brokers and established trading platforms such as MarketAxess, Tradeweb and Bloomberg.
-Dozens of bond trading start-ups have been abandoned after failing to attract enough companies.
+But even with such support, BondCliQ faces an uphill battle to enter markets that have long been dominated by established exchanges such as investment banks, brokers, MarketAxess, Tradeweb and Bloomberg.
+Dozens of bond startups have gotten lost after failing to attract enough companies.

-In most corporate bond transactions, investors simply don’t know that lower prices could exist, according to Chris White, founder and CEO of BondCliQ.
-This is because they rely on traders in banks to quote a price before making a transaction, he added.
+According to Chris White, founder and CEO of BondCliQ, in most corporate bond transactions, investors simply don’t know that low prices can exist.
+He added that this is because bank traders rely on the price estimate before making a deal.

-The deadlock can affect the quality of markets, according to a study by the University of California at Berkeley last year.
-He found that dealers have a greater economic incentive to post higher quality quotes and make customers look for better deals.
+Deadlocks could affect the quality of the market, according to a survey by the University of California at Berkeley last year.
+Dealers have found that they have more financial incentives to post better quotes and customers to seek better deals.

-“Higher listing activity across the market is associated with higher trading volume and lower trading costs” noted Terrence Hendershott, scholar and former chief economist of the United States Securities and Exchange Commission.
+“Higher listing activity in the market is associated with higher transaction volumes and lower transaction costs. ” Noted Terrence Hendershott, scholar and former chief economist of the United States Securities and Exchange Commission.

-BondCliQ was “primarily focused on improving pricing data,” White said, while other failing platforms “focused on efficient execution.”
+BondCliQ “focused primarily on improving pricing data,” White said, while other failing platforms “focused on efficient execution.”

-White said the solution could be sought in the U.S. stock market of the 1970s, when continuously automated quotes were collected from the market and gathered in one place.
+Mr White said that in the US stock market of the 1970s, continuously automated quotes could be collected from the entire market and compared in one place to seek a solution.

-Even so, the development of the system required regulation that stipulated that all market prices were to be seen on a central power supply.
+Nevertheless, the development of the system required regulations that regulated that all market prices would be displayed in the central feed.

-White said the funds will be used for general corporate purposes and to expand BondCliQ’s business in Europe.
-LSE Group said it would also collaborate with the start-up on new products.
+Mr. White said the funds will be used for general corporate purposes and for the commercial development of BondCliQ in Europe.
+The LSE group has also said it will work with new product startups.

 Sources